simonsparkwolf-del/ETF-QUANT-LAB/README.md

 ```

 ## Folders
+- **backtests**: keeps the reports of backtest experiments on a set of models for horizontal comparison.
 - **docs**: keeps the model blueprints and crucial documents in our project.
+- **data**: keeps the ETF data (raw and processed) for training and backtest.
+- **model_dev**: keeps the files related to the development of a model e.g. the training notebook, the artifacts etc.
+- **reports**: keeps the outputs of a specific model and the reports about the model in e.g. results, data analysis etc.
 - **src**: source code of our project.
 Use "import from QuantLab" in the project folder to call the modules.
-- **model_dev**: keeps the files related to the development of a model e.g. the training notebook, the artifacts etc.
-- **reports**: keeps the outputs of a specific model and the reports about the model in e.g. results, data analysis etc.
-- **weights**: keep the weights of a certain model and the parameters of a certain data processing step if its traing is time-consuming.
+- **weights**: keeps the weights of a certain model and the parameters of a certain data processing step if its traing is time-consuming.

 ## Milestones
 1. April 21st - The first draft of baseline model.